 Carnegie’s Wave Energy Research Facility is located at Fremantle in Western Australia and consists of an integrated onshore and offshore test facility.
-Onshore, Carnegie carries out high cycle, accelerated testing of CETO components.
-This has included a combined 3 million cycles of scaled CETO pumps to test performance and to increase understanding of wear and routine maintenance.
+Onshore, Carnegie carries out high cycle, accelerated testing of CETO components to test performance and to increase understanding of wear and routine maintenance.

-• Offshore lease area located 300m from onshore facility
+- Offshore lease area located 300 metres from onshore facility with a nominal depth of 7 metres

-• Real-time technology and environmental monitoring including offshore CCTV, SCADA data acquisition system and wave buoy
+- Real-time technology and environmental monitoring including offshore CCTV, SCADA system and wave buoy